Our Current Exhibition

 Hostos is easily accessible by the 2, 4, and 5 IRT Trains.

 Click here for detailed directions.

 Longwood Art Gallery @ Hostos is wheelchair accessible

 Longwood Arts Project is the contemporary art center of the Bronx Council on the Arts with the mission to support artists and their work, especially emerging artists and those from under-represented groups such as people of color and women.
-Longwood Arts Project hosts exhibits and programs such as Digital Matrix and public programs that provide opportunities for free and open dialogue on arts and culture.
+Longwood Arts Project hosts exhibits and public programs that provide opportunities for free and open dialogue on arts and culture.

 Longwood Art Gallery @ Hostos presents solo and group exhibitions of art produced in various media and through interdisciplinary practices that connect artists, communities, and ideas within and beyond the Bronx.
 Longwood's Project Room was created in 1991 to focus on Bronx and Bronx-based artists who present solo and experimental projects that aim to address issues of politics of identity, class, gender and urban and popular culture.

 |A program of the Bronx Council on the Arts, Longwood Arts Project receives support from the New York City Department of Cultural Affairs, New York State Council on the

 Arts, The Lambent Foundation Fund of Tides Foundation, Lily Auchincloss Foundation Inc. and the National Endowment for the Arts Bronx Borough President Ruben Diaz, Jr. and the Bronx Delegation of the City Council of New York and the member ship of the BCA.